Implementing a Database Design

 - Repeat these steps to add the other fields defined for the Albums table:

-In Access 2013 - To set the type and size for numeric data you first chose Number from the Type list then under the General tab click the FieldSize property box.
-Click the arrow and chose the desired field size (Integer, Long Integer, Float, etc.).
+In Access 2013 - To set the type and size for numeric data, you first choose Number from the Type list, then under the General tab click the FieldSize property box.
+Click the arrow and choose the desired field size (Integer, Long Integer, Float, etc.).